dhall1995/Activity-By-Contact_Enhancer-Promoter_Link_Prediction/README.md

-Due to a slight lack of datasources currently available for the cell-types/culture conditions in which I am interested, this repo will try to execute a minimally modified version of the Activity-By-Contact (ABC) model presented in https://www.nature.com/articles/s41588-019-0538-0#Sec1 for predicting enhancer promoter functional contacts based off of Hi-C and ChIPseq data.
+This repo executes a minimally modified version of the Activity-By-Contact (ABC) model presented in https://www.nature.com/articles/s41588-019-0538-0#Sec1 for predicting enhancer promoter functional contacts based off of Hi-C and ChIPseq data.
+The modifications are due to lack of good datasources for ATAC-seq data in Mbd3KO cell lines.

 ## Requirements